grscheller/scheller-linux-archive/grokScala/README.md

 ```

 ## 6. Scala oop: [oop](oop/)
 Exploring Scala OOP features.
-When an OOP model fits the problem, it is not<br>
+When an OOP model fits the problem, it is not
 bad.
 I just don't like it when it handcuffs me.

 ## 7. Parallelism with Scala: [parallelism](parallelism/)
 Exploring multithreading/concurrent constructs in Scala.

-It seems that Actors from the Scala standard library have been dropped in<br>
+It seems that Actors from the Scala standard library have been dropped in
 favor of akka Actors.
-Also, the standard library now has a Promises<br>
+Also, the standard library now has a Promises
 implementation, which is very different that the one removed from Scalaz.

 ## 8. State Monad: [grokScala.grok.state](grok/src/main/scala/grok/state/State.scala)